 It’s exciting times for both countries – and I think that even better times lie ahead.

-Chris Lester is Good Education Group’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
+Chris Lester is Good Education Media’s Chief Executive Officer and brings to the sector more than two decades of experience in strategic management, business development and financial services.
 Chris recently visited the province of Guangdong in southeast China as part of a program to explore collaboration opportunities between Chinese schools and Australian education providers.
 Learn more about Chris.